vives-devbit/mlops4ecm-workshops/ml-infrastructure/01-running-the-notebook/README.md

 * Metadata like timestamps or kernel info
 * Cell outputs (e.g. training progress, printed results)

-Even though you didn’t change your actual code, you’ll see a **lot of noise** in the diff.
+Even though you **didn’t change your actual code**, you’ll see a **lot of noise** in the diff.
 This is a great example of why notebooks are hard to track with Git.

-> 💡 This is one of the main reasons we’ll move to Python scripts in the next step — scripts produce clean, readable diffs that are much easier to review and version.
+💡 This is one of the main reasons we’ll move to Python scripts in the next step — scripts produce clean, readable diffs that are much easier to review and version.

 #### 🧠 Optional: View the same in the terminal